 93% of companies hit top-line growth stalls — stalls that destroy an average of 68% of the organization’s value

-3 tactics to guard against innovation management stalls
+4 tactics to guard against innovation management stalls

 Innovation breakdowns most often stem from inconsistent funding, slow product development and even overinnovating.
 Many companies overspend on incremental innovation at the expense of the future.
 And nearly 80% of R&D leaders reported pressure to scale down or kill breakthrough projects in favor of more immediate priorities.

 Growth stalls don’t stem from uncontrollable factors; they result from flaws in corporate strategy or organizational design

-Instead, one chemical company categorized its projects as either transformational, next generation, or incremental, and compared forecast revenue with current performance to determine discount rates.
-This helped the company accurately determine the strength of its portfolio, expose potential shortfalls, and resolve risk factors.
+Instead, one chemical company categorized its projects as either transformational, next-generation or incremental, and compared forecast revenue with current performance to determine discount rates.
+This helped the company accurately determine the strength of its portfolio, expose potential shortfalls and resolve risk factors.

-For instance, one US-based technology and services company designed a portfolio review process that ensured both long- and short-term goals were adequately balanced.
-A review team examined how the new proposed portfolio was aligned to long-term financial goals to show any mismatch between investment selections and growth targets.
+For instance, one U.S.-based technology and services company designed a portfolio review process that ensured that both long- and short-term goals were adequately balanced.
+A review team examined how the new proposed portfolio was aligned to long-term financial goals to pinpoint any mismatch between investment selections and growth targets.

 To really drive this point home, consider how one consumer products firm demonstrated the impact of portfolio changes.
 It modeled how shifting portfolio resources would impact key metrics and was able to illustrate how an increase in incremental innovation would jeopardize outcomes tied to next generational and transformational development.